The Institute of Open Adoption Studies

 Responses to the questions raised in the issues paper will be used to help formulate the selection criteria that will need to be addressed by those lodging a tender.

-A selection panel comprised of people independent of government and FACS will advise on these selection criteria.
+A selection panel comprised of people independent of government and DCJ will advise on these selection criteria.

 Is the government seeking to use the issues paper to change legislation so as to increase adoptions?